Published: 01/22/2021 | Updated: 01/19/2024

 It’s SO simple to flavor your glaze!
 Just omit the vanilla extract and replace it with a different flavor.

 It’s really as simple as that!
-If you’re replacing it with a citrus extract, you can also add a little zest from the fruit if you want.
+If you’re replacing it with a citrus extract, you can have your citrus glaze.
+You can also add a little zest from the fruit if you want.

 For example, if you use lemon extract, you can also stir in about a teaspoon or two of lemon zest for an added zing!